PyCQA/baron/docs/technical.rst

     show_node(parse("(a_name,another_name,yet_another_name)")[0])
     nodes_rendering_order["comma"]

-For a "name" node, it is a list containing a unique tuple but it can contain multiple ones like for a "tuple" node.
+For a "name" node, it is a list containing a unique component stored in a tuple but it can contain multiple ones like for a "tuple" node.

-To render a node, you just need to render each element of the list one by one in the given order.
+To render a node, you just need to render each element of the list, one by one, in the given order.
 As you can see, they are all formatted as a 3-tuple.
 The first column is the type which is one of the following:

 .. ipython:: python